-Total assets of the Group as of June 30, 2024 amounted to P80.22B, an increase of P5.57B from total assets of P74.6B in December 31, 2023.
-Following are significant movements in assets during the first half of the year:
+Total assets of the Group as of September 30, 2024 amounted to P83.31B, an increase of P8.66B from total assets of P74.65B as of December 31, 2023.
+Following are significant movements in the Group's assets during the first three quarters of the year:

-- Cash and Cash Equivalents increased by P403M mainly due to additional bank loans availed during the period and collection form property sales. - Receivables increased by P1.38B mainly due to sales of condominium units and parking slots of all ongoing projects including The Rise, Shang Residences Wack Wack and Laya. - Properties Held for Sale increased by P2.4B mainly due to additional land acquisition for property development as well as additional development costs of all ongoing projects. - Prepaid and Other Current Assets increased mainly due to down payments made to contractors of Laya & Shang One Horizon projects during the second quarter of the year.
+- Cash and Cash Equivalents increased by P1.134B mainly due to additional bank loans availed during the period and collection from property sales. - Receivables increased by P3.07B mainly due to sales of condominium units and parking slots of all ongoing projects including The Rise, Shang Residences Wack Wack Laya by Shang Properties and Shang Summit which was launched in the third quarter of the year. - Properties Held for Sale increased by P2.53B mainly due to additional land acquisition for property development as well as additional development costs of all ongoing projects. - Prepaid and Other Current Assets increased mainly due to down payments made to contractors of Laya and Shang One Horizon projects during the year.
 These will be recouped from future progress billings.
-Also, included are annual prepaid expenses paid at the beginning of the year and will be amortized monthly. - Investments in and advances to associates and a Joint Venture increased by P1.45B mainly due to the Parent Company's share in Net Income of Shang Robinsons Properties, Inc. for 2024. - Investment Properties increased by P701M mainly due to Construction costs incurred for Shang One Horizon project. - Deferred Income Tax Assets decreased by P113M mainly due to income recognition of Shang Residences Wack Wack during the period which resulted to regular income tax and de-recognition of deferred tax assets. - Other Noncurrent Assets decreased by P1.2B mainly due to reclassification to properties held for sale the initial payments made for acquisition of land purchased for property development.
-The property was fully paid for and deed of absolute sale was signed in the second quarter of the year. - Current ratio is 1.07:1 as of June 30, 2024 from 0.99:1 as of December 31, 2023.
+Also, included are annual prepaid expenses paid at the beginning of the year and and are being amortized monthly. - Investments in and advances to associates and a Joint Venture increased by ₱1.58B mainly due to the parent's share in Net Income from Shang Robinsons Properties, Inc. for 2024 of ₱1.78B. - Investment Properties increased by ₽1.02B mainly due to Construction costs incurred for Shang One Horizon project. - Deferred Income Tax Assets decreased by P108M mainly due to income recognition of Shang Residences Wack Wack during the period which resulted to regular income tax and de-recognition of deferred tax assets. - Other Noncurrent Assets decreased by P966M mainly due to reclass made to properties held for sale for the payments made for acquisition of land purchased for property development.
+The property was fully paid for and deed of absolute sale was signed as of September 30, 2024. - Current ratio is 1.08:1 as of September 30, 2024 from 0.99:1 as of December 31, 2023.

-Total liabilities increased by ₱3.66B from ₱24.2B in 2023 to ₱27.8B in 2024 mainly due to the net effect of the following:
+Total liabilities increased by P5.84B from P24.16B in 2023 to P30.0B in 2024 mainly due to the net effect of the following:

-- Increase in bank loans by ₽3.85B is mainly due to additional loan availments during the second quarter of 2024.
-New loans were used to finance land acquisition and current project development. - Decrease in Accounts Payable by P584M is mainly due to payments made to suppliers during the first half of the year.
+Increase in bank loans by P4.96B (net) is mainly due to additional loan availments during the first three quarters of 2024.
+New loans were used to finance land acquisition and current project development.

-- Increase in income tax payable by P8.27M is mainly due to income tax due on taxable income for the first half of 2024. - Increase in accrued employee benefits by Personal section is mainly due to the accruals for retirement benefits for first six months of 2024. - Deferred Income Tax Liabilities increased by P180M mainly due to the effect of the difference in accounting method used by Shang Residences Wack Wack.
+- Increase in Accounts Payable by P245.5M is mainly due to payable to suppliers for purchase of goods and services for ongoing and the new projects for the first three quarters of the year. - Increase in income tax payable by P83.47M is mainly due to income tax due on higher net taxable income as of September 30, 2024. - Increase in accrued employee benefits by P12.96M is mainly due to the accruals for retirement benefits for first three quarters of 2024. - Deferred Income Tax Liabilities increased by P241M mainly due to the effect of the difference in accounting method used by Shang Residences Wack Wack against the method used for tax computation purposes.